 The ARBITRATION DECISION is available here.
 A video about the most important aspects of the decision is available below

 When Arbitrator Jones sent his decision to MRU and the MRFA on July 2, 2024 – it was not posted on Canlii and made public until a month later – Jennifer Pettit, MRU’s Dean of Arts, sent out emails to Widdowson’s department (Economics, Justice, and Policy Studies) and the people who had been found to have engaged in harassing her.
-She wrote to inform people that “The arbitrator determined that Dr. Widdowson’s continued employment relationship with MRU is not viable” and that he found that “the University did not violate [Widdowson’s] academic freedom”.
+Pettit wrote to inform people that “The arbitrator determined that Dr. Widdowson’s continued employment relationship with MRU is not viable” and that he found that “the University did not violate [Widdowson’s] academic freedom”.
 Pettit also expressed concerns about the fact that the harassers would be named in the arbitration decision and that “this may have an impact on you”.

 It turns out that Dean Pettit’s communication to Widdowson’s department was disinformation.
 She left out the most important piece of information – that the arbitrator had decided that Widdowson should NOT have been terminated.
 It was also erroneous for her to claim that the arbitrator found that “the University did not violate [Widdowson’s] academic freedom”.
 In spite of this disinformation, the MRFA refused to make a public statement correcting the record.
 It then told Widdowson that she shouldn’t comment on the case in spite of the fact that MRU should never have made such a misleading and false statement.